vikasna/coindcx_util/README.md

 # coindcx_util
-wrapper to coindcx apis to get some basic operations done
+wrapper on coindcx apis to get some basic operations done